A scotoma is a break or interruption in the visual field.

 The damage to the optical radiations in the temporal lobe will result in a quadrilateral homonymous hemianopsia superior.
 The lesions of the optical radiations in the parietal lobe will result in a lower homonymous quadrangular hemianopsia.

-Given the variety of injuries that occur in the pathway of the visual tract, it is the doctor’s job to determine the exact location of the injury or, in the absence of such physical injuries, the medical conditions that could be the cause of such disruption in the visual fields.
+Given the variety of injuries that occur in the pathway of the optic tract, it is the doctor’s job to determine the exact location of the damage or, in the absence of such physical injuries, the medical conditions that could be the cause of such disruption in the visual fields.

-It is imperative that the patient seek immediate medical attention since the treatment in the first hours of detection of the visual field effect preserves vision.
+The patient must seek immediate medical attention since the treatment in the first hours of detection of the visual field effect preserves vision.

-The underlying causes of scotoma should be determined as soon as possible.
-In cases of tumors that affect any part of the visual pathways, a good anamnesis and a physical examination of the eyes plus a good radiological examination in the form of CT or MRI can help to locate the lesions.
+The underlying causes of Scotoma should be determined as soon as possible.
+In cases of tumors that affect any part of the visual pathways, a good anamnesis and a physical examination of the eyes plus an excellent radiological examination in CT or MRI can help locate the lesions.

 Once identified, the treatment will include a precise surgical excision of the tumor.
-The prompt extirpation of these tumors will help correct the scotomas by relieving the effects of the mass on the pathway of the sensitive visual tract.
+The rapid destruction of these tumors will help correct the scotomas by relieving the effects of the mass on the pathway of the sensitive visual tract.

 Hatch of a scotoma

-It refers to a localized region of reduced vision that is bordered by brightly colored lights.
+It refers to a localized region of reduced vision bordered by brightly colored lights.

 It indicates the appearance of migraine in many patients.

-The appearance of alterations in the visual field can serve as warning signs or a special marker for people suffering from headaches caused by a migraine over the impending headaches.
+The appearance of alterations in the visual field can serve as warning signs or a unique marker for people suffering from headaches caused by a migraine over the impending headaches.